 Can It Be Cheated?

 The short answer is, it depends.
-Some ways could, in theory, make certain drugs undetectable in saliva.
+Some ways could, in theory, make alcohol undetectable in saliva.
 These include using a detox mouthwash that could remove traces of toxins in saliva.
 However, this is effective only after one to ten minutes of use and only in the first 60 seconds.
-This means you have to wash your mouth right before the test.
+This means you have to wash your mouth right before you’re given the test.

 If You Get Caught: